Anna B. Carolan: Gallerist and Founder of the Woodstock Museum of Art, Part 2

 Portrait of Anna B. Carolan, c.
 1950

 In 1942, Anna B. Carolan retired from teaching at Boys High School.
 That year she took a limited role at the Woodstock Artists Association; showing in the summer exhibitions and serving on the sponsoring committee of the organization’s film society.
 The following summer she opened The Little Gallery in The Nook on Tinker Street (now the Center for Photography at Woodstock).
 For decades the establishment doubled as an eating place and display space for fine art and crafts.
-The Woodstock historian Alf Evers noted that as early as the 1920s the “walls were covered with hasty little landscape and flower paintings run up by the colony artists for the tourist trade”(1) A photograph of the interior dating from the late 1930s includes landscapes by local painters hanging on the walls.
+The Woodstock historian Alf Evers noted that as early as the 1920s the “walls were covered with hasty little landscape and flower paintings run up by the colony artists for the tourist trade”(1)

 The arrival in town of The Little Gallery was announced in late May in the Kingston Daily Freeman.(2).
 Carolan organized five exhibitions the first summer, including paintings, watercolors, drawings, sculpture and ceramics.
 Among the approximately thirty artists to show there were Woodstock stalwarts Henry Mattson, John Crampton Nichols, Walter Sarff, Marion Greenwood, Hannah Small, Alfeo Faggi, Peggy Dodds, Carl Walters, Anton Refregier, Dorothy Varian and Karl Fortess.
 Carolan also mixed in the work of younger and less established artists active in town, including Leila Copeland, Emilio Grau Sala, Christine Martin, Raisa Robbins and Lena Butler Stewart.